publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXI/ptA/m__us_usc_t42_s1320b–7.md

  __Immigration and Naturalization Service To Establish Verification System by__  __October 1, 1987__

 [Pub.
-L. 99–603, title I, § 121(c)(1)][/us/pl/99/603/s121/c/1], Nov.
+L. 99–603, title I][/us/pl/99/603/tI], § 121(c)(1), Nov.
 6, 1986, [100 Stat.
 3391][/us/stat/100/3391], provided that:

 > “The Commissioner of Immigration and Naturalization shall implement a system for the verification of immigration status under paragraphs (3) and (4)(B)(i) of section 1137(d) of the Social Security Act \[[42 U.S.C.
 1320b–7(d)(3)][/us/usc/t42/s1320b–7/d/3], (4)(B)(i)\] (as amended by this section) so that the system is available to all the States by not later than October 1, 1987.
 Such system shall not be used by the Immigration and Naturalization Service for administrative (non-criminal) immigration enforcement purposes and shall be implemented in a manner that provides for verification of immigration status without regard to the sex, color, race, religion, or nationality of the individual involved.”

  __General Accounting Office Reports__

     [Pub.
-L. 99–603, title I, § 121(d)][/us/pl/99/603/s121/d], Nov.
+L. 99–603, title I][/us/pl/99/603/tI], § 121(d), Nov.
 6, 1986, [100 Stat.
 3393][/us/stat/100/3393], directed Comptroller General to examine current pilot projects relating to the System for Alien Verification of Eligibility (SAVE) operated by, or through cooperative agreements with, the Immigration and Naturalization Service, and report, not later than Oct.
 1, 1987, to Congress and to Commissioner of Immigration and Naturalization Service concerning the effectiveness of such projects and any problems with the implementation of such projects, particularly as they may apply to implementation of the system, with Comptroller General to monitor and analyze the implementation of such system, report to Congress and to the appropriate Secretaries, by not later than Apr.
 1, 1989, on such implementation, and include in such report recommendations for appropriate changes in the system.

 ----------